Predicting Localized Primordial Star Formation with Deep Convolutional Neural Networks: Network Design

 where $w(c)$ represents weights given to the $c^{th}$ class (here, classes = $\{0,1\} = \{$nSFR$, $ SFR$\})$, the network output ($\hat y_j$) and true label ($y_j$).

 A uniformly sampled dataset of the simulations would have $\lll 0.001\%$ of the volume classified as SFR.
-We deal with this extreme bias via multiple methods: a) sampling is restricted to volumes with $\langle\rho\rangle /\bar\rho > 1.0$, so the region has some marginal overdensity on average, b) instead of sampling every possible 10$^3$ kpccm$^3$ region, nSFR are taken at random positions throughout the volume, in a fixed ratio to extracted SFR regions, as described in section~\ref{sec:data}, c) we use weights in the loss function with $w = [1, 4]$ for \{nSFR, SFR\}.
-Several combinations of weights were testing in hyperparameter tuning: $w = [1, <3]$ results in predictions collapsing to nSFR, while $w = [1, >6]$ generates an unacceptable number of false positives.
+We deal with this extreme bias via multiple methods: a) sampling is selective, as described in Section \ref{sec:data}, and b) we use weights in the loss function with $w = [1, 4]$ for \{nSFR, SFR\}.
+Several combinations of weights were explored via random search in hyperparameter tuning, where we chose the weight value to minimize false positive results while maximizing accuracy (i.e., we prefer false negative predictions over false positive predictions).
 We additionally employ $L_2$ regularization to guard against overfitting with $L_2$ parameter $\lambda = 10^{-4}$.
 We use a plateau method to reduce the learning rate: the rate is reduced by half if the loss on the validation dataset has not reduced for 10 epochs until a minimum learning rate of $10^{-8}$.
-We also employ a checkpointing method, saving the model each time a new record low loss is achieved on validation data.
+We also employ a checkpointing method, saving model weights and parameters each time a new record low loss is achieved on validation data.
 The final model used in the following sections is the checkpoint using these best-loss weights.

-We choose which hydrodynamic fields to train on based on our knowledge of star formation criteria in \enzo.
-Each volume has 5 channels as input: baryon density ($\rho_b$), H$_2$ density ($\rho_{H2}$), gas velocity divergence ($\nabla\cdot \nu$), total metallicity ($Z_{sum}$), and total (kinetic + thermal) energy ($E_T$).
-Our selection of fields can also be based on physical intuition: \piii star formation only in regions with high $\rho_B$, $\rho_{H2}$, and very low $Z_{sum}$. $E_T$ serves as a dual probe: strong radiation fields will increase temperature, thereby increasing thermal energy, while fast-moving gas would increase the kinetic energy.
-Star formation is not expected in either fast moving or hot gas, so having a high value of $E_T$ should disqualify the area for \piii star formation.
-The effect of $Z_{sum}$ is essentially binary: $Z_{sum}\leq Z_{crit}$ should enable \piii star formation, but any other case should immediately disqualify the region.
-The $\nabla\cdot\nu$ field should immediately disqualify star formation if the gas is not converging.

-Although a model with fewer fields may appear effective, losing any of these probes into the hydrodynamical state would be expected to not be as robust across all redshifts.
-For example, if $\rho_{H2}$ is ignored, the model may start to fail after the LW background becomes strong enough to dissociate H$_2$ in relatively dense gas.
-If $E_T$ were removed, the model would have to learn to infer the energy of the gas from $\nabla\cdot\nu$, while losing all probes into the temperature, except that $\rho_{H2}$ and $\rho$ would likely be lower at higher temperature.